dansnerd/hlsjs-videojs-plugin/README.md

  ```

 ## Dependency Injection

+NOTE: This mostly supposes that you are using a dist of this plugin which is *not* bundling Hls.js.
+This isn't the default case, and my require that you use results of running `npm run build:use-external-hlsjs`.

 If Hls.js or videojs are not resolved at declaration time of the plugin in one of the expectable ways, the plugin setup will silently no-op.